Covid19 Recovery Resource – GrOwing Forward Together

 Denmark Community Foundation grants are now open.

-A $4 million Tourism Business Survival Grants package, which will be available for tourism operators dealing with exceptionally difficult circumstances will be available soon — with grants of $25,000-$100,000.
+A $4 million Tourism Business Survival Grants package, which will be available for tourism operators dealing with exceptionally difficult circumstances is now available — with grants of $25,000-$100,000.

 Lotterywest Crisis and Emergency Relief Fund gives up to $20 million in grant funding for Western Australian not-for-profit community sector organisations and local government authorities to